marcossilvestrini/learning-lpic-2-202-450/Vagrant/FS/README.md

 ### Vagrant

- I use vagrant for provision all http server in this project.
+ I use vagrant for provision all File system server in this project.

 ### Shell provisioner